So, I suppose the first question that needs to be answered is…

 • 8: Immersion greater than 1m

-This means that its dust-tight but also waterproof as well, we would refer you back to the table description to say that the 8 rating is set by a manufacturer dictated test, so even if it’s only slightly more rigorous than a 7 rating it still qualifies.
+This means that its dust-tight but also waterproof as well, we would refer you back to the table description to say that the 8 rating is set by a manufacturer dictated test, so even if it’s only slightly more rigorous than a 7 rating, it still qualifies.

 When choosing to build a custom enclosure it’s important to determine what level of IP rating that your product realistically needs, as attaining a more comprehensive and protected rating will obviously incur more costs which are not always necessary.
-Another example would be security systems.
-More often than not aspects of these devices will be outdoors, so will need protecting from certain weather elements.
-Producing an electrical enclosure that has an IP65 rating means it will be waterproof.

 On top of the two tables scaling there are also additional attainable ratings for specific protection: